ThinkParQ/protobuf/README.md

 to lean away from using `optional`.
 While this is fine if you are confident one or both of the above rules hold true, for messages that may be used by multiple languages using explicit field presence can help ensure consistency.
-Take special care to document any special behaviors or assumptions made in non-optional fields, for example if "0" has a specific meaning (such as invalid) to the server.
+Take special care to document any special behaviors or assumptions made in non-optional fields, for example if "0" has a specific meaning (such as invalid) to the receiver.

 # References